molily/molily.de/_posts/2019-02-03-testing-angular.md

 Most web developers come across automated tests in their career.
 They fancy the idea of writing code to scrutinize a web application and put it to an acid test.
 As web developers, as business people, we want to know whether the site works for the user, our customers.

 Does the site allow the user to complete their tasks?
 Is the site still functional after new features have been introduced or internals have been refactored?
-How does the site react to user errors or system failure?
-Testing gives you answers to these questions.
+How does the site react to usage errors or system failure?
+Testing gives answers to these questions.

 I believe the benefits of automated testing are easy to grasp.
 Developers want to sleep well and be confident that their application works correctly.
 Moreover, testing helps developers to write better software.
 Software that is more robust, better to understand and easier to maintain.